What’s new in acute myeloid leukemia research and treatment?

 Tipifarnib, a newer type of drug known as a farnesyl transferase inhibitor, has also shown promise in early studies.
 Farnesyl transferase inhibitors are drugs that keep a protein that is very active in cancer from functioning.
 These drugs are now being tested in larger clinical trials.

-The effectiveness of chemotherapy may be limited in some cases because the leukemia cells become resistant to it.
-Researchers are now looking at ways to prevent or reverse this resistance by using other drugs along with chemotherapy.
+The effectiveness of chemo may be limited in some cases because the leukemia cells become resistant to it.
+Researchers are now looking at ways to prevent or reverse this resistance by using other drugs along with chemo.

 Stem cell transplants